Survey Tool Guide

 6. Below that, you’ll see an example.
 This is the same as you get by hovering over the item in the center section.

-7. If there are votes, you'll see a breakdown of them; you also see the number of votes required to change the value.
-Unicode organization members usually have 4 votes; vetters which are not representing a Unicode organization usually have 1 vote.
+7. If there are votes, you’ll see a breakdown of them; you also see the number of votes required to change the value.
+Unicode TC organization members usually have 6 votes; members from other CLDR organizations usually have 4 votes; and vetters who are not representing a Unicode organization usually have 1 vote.
 Your vote value and the vote value required for change will show on the right navigation for the selected item as shown in this screenshot (4 and 8 respectively in this case).

 8. Near the bottom, you’ll see a pulldown menu that shows the values for different regional Variants.
 Here, you can quickly compare the values and go to different sub-locales to correct inconsistencies.

-If you click on the Code cell and there is no Information Panel, you may have turned it off accidentally.
+• If you click on the Code cell and there is no Info Panel, you may have turned it off accidentally.
 Click on the Open Info Panel button near the top right of the window.

 Inheritance

-Note: Voting on inheritance means "always use the inherited value, even if it changes.”
-An inheritance vote is advised if there are no differences in spelling conventions and political relations between your locale and the parent locale.
+Note: Voting on inheritance means “always use the inherited value, even if the value changes in the future”.
+An inheritance vote is recommended if there are no differences in spelling conventions and political relations between your locale and the parent locale.
 Voting for inheritance minimizes duplication of data.

 Regional Variants (also known as Sub-locales)